Look, I have nothing against

 Ready, Set, Novel!
 Even if it's not NaNoWriMo, you can still write your very own novel with this handy workbook.
 The pages are chock full of writing exercises, plot maps, character Q&As, field trips, inspirational quotes, and plenty of space to scribble.
 Click here to buy.

 'Cheerful in 3 1/2 Months' by Gerard Janssen

 Cheerful in 3 1/2 Months is, quite simply, a book that will make your life better.
 This pocket sized volume gives you one offbeat activity to complete every day, such as sending a gift to stranger, lighting up a fake cigarette, or replacing all your filler words with Hawaiian.
 Add a little more whimsy to your daily routine with each colorful new page.
 Click here to buy.

 'The Guerilla Art Kit' by Keri Smith

 Keri Smith is the queen of non-coloring activity books for grown ups.

 The Guerilla Art Kit is one of her most inspired: damage-free art projects for public spaces.
 Make your own stencils and "seed bombs," create a "wish tree," chalk quotes on the sidewalk, put up your flyers with eco-friendly glue, and follow this book's instructions for becoming an all-around more expressive person.
 Click here to buy.

 'The Open Daybook' edited by David P. Earle

-Every page of The Open Daybook represents a different day of the year, as interpreted by one of 371 different artists.
+The Open Daybook represents a different day of the year, as interpreted by one of 371 different artists.
 Enter your appointments into the "calendar" like it's an ordinary planner, or interact with the art to create your own unique artistic statement on the day.
 Either way, you'll be entertained all year round with this gorgeous collection.
+Click here to buy.